Lothar Schmid: Team competitions

 He won four individual silver medals (1950, 1952, 1968, 1970) and two team bronze medals (1950, 1964).

 Representing his national team, he also competed for the Clare Benedict Cup on twelve occasions.
 He won nine gold, one silver, and two bronze medals in the period 1957–73.

 Correspondence chess

 In correspondence chess, he won the first German Championship (1950–1952), the first Eduard Dyckhoff Memorial (1954–1956), and came second with Lucius Endzelins, behind Viacheslav Ragozin, in the second World Correspondence Championship (1956–1959).

 International titles

 Schmid was awarded the International Master title in 1951, and the Grandmaster title in 1959.

 Arbiter

 Schmid was awarded the International Arbiter title in 1975.
 He was the chief arbiter for the Fischer–Spassky 1972, Karpov–Korchnoi 1978, Kasparov–Karpov 1986 World Championship matches, and for the Fischer–Spassky 1992 'Revenge Match'.
+All of the matches involved cut-throat battles both on and off the board and required a lot of professionalism to handle.
+Managing those made Schmid recognized as the world's leading chess arbiter.

 Schmid was featured in the 2014 Bobby Fischer biopic Pawn Sacrifice, which depicted the 1972 contest between Fischer and Spassky, played by the actor Brett Watson.